 Depending on how specific you get, the UX process can entail a few or many phases.
 For the sake of this article, we’re going to focus on the four primary phases of research, design, testing, and implementation.

-As we go through each phase, we’ll talk about the goals and activities particular to that phase.
-But before we get started, let’s make sure we’re all working from the same understanding of user experience design principles.
+As we go through each phase, we’ll talk about the goals and activities particular to that phase, as well as highlight the main tasks that each player should complete during the respective stages.
+But before we get started, let’s dive into some basic principles and concepts related to UX Design so we are all working from the same understanding of user experience design principles.

 A Brief Overview of UX Design Principles

 If you can see it, click it, tap it, type in it, swipe it, or even hear it, it’s part of the product’s user experience design.
-Everything a user interacts with while using a digital product results from a UX design process.
+The User Experience (UX) Design is the process by which the design teams create products that provide meaningful, interesting and relevant experiences to their users.
+The multidisciplinary process usually involves acquiring and integrating aspects of branding, usability, function, research.
+In the end, UX design entails everything that a user interacts with while using a digital product.

 The user experience must be designed to cover all possible use cases so regardless of circumstance, users can interact with the product with confidence.
 Therefore, it is necessary to understand the times and places in which the user interacts.